ThinkDataEd/student/docs/unit1/lesson13.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/WkxCfaol3pE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-2. You can access RStudio by going to the URL: [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org"), then click on the RStudio icon on the page.
+2. You can access RStudio by going to your server: <br> [https://idsucla.org/ids-servers](https://www.idsucla.org/ids-servers "https://www.idsucla.org/ids-servers"), then click on the RStudio icon on the page.

 3. Your RStudio login is the same as your IDS App and IDS Homepage login.